-We continuously monitor the quality of key service providers through service level agreements or operating memoranda.
+We continuously monitor the quality of

 Leveraging ESG data also supports the development of innovative sustainable investment approaches.

 Leveraging ESG data

 Developing robust methodologies and analytics based on the overall ESG dataset to which we have access is one of AllianzGI's core competencies.
 This begins with methodologies to assess the ESG characteristics of issuers, both corporates and sovereigns.
 It includes climate analytics to monitor the impact of climate change and the Paris Agreement-aligned commitments of a specific corporate.